Thursday 11 July 2019

 He wasn’t sure if he could get his van under an arch by the cathedral and asked whether I’d guide him through.
 He was Belgian, retired in Portugal, now Portuguese by marriage, going to pick up his son from Barcelona who was currently walking in the alps.
 Europe, eh?

-Now retired, he’d worked in handling sensitive information for the EU and was totally up to speed with anti-semitism in the Labour Party, the Tories, Brexit and even the Lib Dem’s (very pleased to hear I’d joined them, saying he would have done the same).
+Now retired, he’d worked handling sensitive information for the EU and was totally up to speed with anti-semitism in the Labour Party, the Tories, Brexit and even the Lib Dem’s (very pleased to hear I’d joined them, saying he would have done the same).
 We had a long and wonderful chat about a myriad of subjects, just two guys with a shared view of the world.
 Between us, we could sort it out!
 We were in agreement that the world was largely populated by good people but not necessarily sufficiently politically aware.
 He said they had an expression that the lie will always get away fast, but the truth will catch up.
-With the current BJ and American ambassador scandal, it’s clear truth is still a good lap behind.
+With the current BJ and American ambassador scandal, it’s clear truth is still a good lap or two behind.

 I watched as he moved his van and continued on his journey.
 The joy of travel, the joy of meeting people.